will-goodman/ZombieWars/README.md

 The game plays similarly to the old Worms games, where two teams take turns to fire weapons at the other.
 Weapons and health can be replenished from pickups on the map.
 The game continues until all zombies on one team are killed.

+Each player's turn lasts either 60 seconds or until they run out of energy, whichever is shorter.
+A player's energy is replenished at the start of each turn to 100.
+Firing weapons (explained below) and walking cost energy.
+Walking costs 0.05 energy.

 There are two game modes:
 - Single player or PvE
 - Multi-player or PvP